Is there an application deadline?

 Do national fraternities and sororities exist at Anderson?

-No, however we offer many clubs and organizations as ways to get involved on campus.
+No. Anderson University offers many clubs and organizations for students to get involved on campus.

 Are students required to purchase a meal plan?